 2. Finding & reaching out to great candidates

 6. Selling & closing

 If you don’t have the money to hire, you shouldn’t waste time recruiting & hiring.
 Raise money first, then hire.
-If you’ve already hired your first recruiter and are looking to scale your hiring, or if you’re a recruiter, sourcer, or talent leader, the Gem blog will have a bunch more content that may be more tailored to you.
+If you’ve already hired your first recruiter and are looking to scale your hiring, or if you’re a recruiter, sourcer, or talent leader, the Gem blog will have more content that may be more tailored to you.

 Parts of this guide may also be helpful for hiring managers at fast-growing companies who are closely involved in recruiting.
 In some ways, playing a more active role as a hiring manager is a lot like hiring for a startup within a larger company, especially if you don’t have as much support from your recruiting team.

-To make things worse, most of us as founders have no clue where to start.
-Even if you have years of experience recruiting at top companies, you can make rookie mistakes when it comes to building the team for your new startup.
+To make things harder, most of us as founders have no clue where to start.
+Even if you have years of experience recruiting at top companies, you can still make rookie mistakes when it comes to building the team for your new startup.
 And unfortunately, there aren’t many resources out there for founders looking to hire their early team.

 But don’t let all of this discourage you — mastering hiring and building a great team is a huge opportunity.
 Hiring your early team will be a lot of hard work and require learning by doing, but there is a science to it, which this guide will walk you through.
 Done right, hiring will become your competitive advantage, propelling you past your competitors toward escape velocity.
 Not only is the opportunity massive, but putting together a world-class team you want to work with every day is one of the most rewarding parts of building a startup.
 At least it certainly has been for Gem.